ingoclaro/react-redux-tutorial/README.md

 The idea is to use that as a starting point and explore different technologies from there, probably in different branches of the project.

-master: vanilla example, no modifications here.
+master: vanilla async example, no modifications here.

+no-redux: plain react example, no redux